TrevorHProgramming/TrevorHProgramming.github.io/README.md

 <H3>TF2004 File Converter v0.5.4.1 is here</H3>

 Bugfixes:
-Meshes that have multiple textures should now export properly to DAE (This was done a while ago but I forgot to upload the updated build, oops)</br>
+Meshes that have multiple textures should now export properly to DAE (This was done a while ago but I forgot to upload the updated build, oops)<br>
 BMP files should now be correctly oriented on export.
 This hasn't been as thoroughly tested as it could be so let me know if any textures don't work.

 5.4's known issues are still present.
 I'm doing some work in the background to improve the UI design which will also resolve those issues.